lealbaugh/jvns-redesign/source/_posts/2014-06-19-machine-learning-isnt-kaggle-competitions.markdown

 categories: machinelearning
 ---

-# Machine learning isn't Kaggle competitions

-I write about strace and kernel programming on this blog, but at work I actually mostly work on machine learning, and it's about time I started writing about it :)
+I write about strace and kernel programming on this blog, but at work I actually mostly work on machine learning, and it's about time I started writing about it!
+Disclaimer: I work on a data analysis / engineering team at a tech company, so that's where I'm coming from.

 When I started trying to get better at machine learning, I went to [Kaggle](http://www.kaggle.com/) and tried out one of the classification problems.
 I used an